 A copy of the original manuscript, written in English, should be submitted in .odt (Open Document Text) or .docx (Word) (written in any word processor and exported in .odt or .docx).

 - The cover page should include the title of the manuscript, the name(s) and surname(s) of the authors and their affiliations, e-mail, correspondence and word count.

 - For articles (see the following section) – next should follow an abstract of no more than 100 words and keywords of the article (for online referencing).

-Upon receipt, the executive director will send the manuscript to a member of the editorial board.
+Upon receipt, the executive director will send the manuscript to a suitable reviewer.

 LAYOUT OF MANUSCRIPTS